7 Sights in Chandigarh, India (with Map and Images)

 Government Museum and Art Gallery, Chandigarh, is a premier museum of North India having collections of Gandharan sculptures, sculptures from ancient and medieval India, Pahari and Rajasthani miniature paintings.
 It owes its existence to the partition of India in August, 1947.
 Prior to the partition, much of the collections of art objects, paintings and sculptures present here were housed in the Central Museum, Lahore, the then capital of Punjab.
 The museum has one of the largest collection of Gandharan artefacts in the world.

-Wikipedia: Government Museum and Art Gallery, Chandigarh (EN), Website
+Wikipedia: Government Museum and Art Gallery, Chandigarh (EN)

 Show sight on map

-The Palace of Assembly is a legislative assembly building in Chandigarh, India.
+The Palace of Assembly is a building in Chandigarh, India which houses the Punjab Legislative Assembly and the Haryana Legislative Assembly.
 It was designed by modernist architect Le Corbusier.
 It is part of the Capitol Complex, which includes the Legislative Assembly, Secretariat and High Court.
 The Palace of Assembly features a circular assembly chamber, a forum for conversation and transactions, and stair-free circulation.

 Wikipedia: Palace of Assembly (Chandigarh) (EN), Website